Vitamin C: Going Beyond the Orange Juice

 It’s time to answer these questions.
 Let’s get our feet wet in a shallow pool of scientific research.
 Free radicals are molecules which are unstable and bully your facial appearance by being responsible for dry skin, damaged collagen and wrinkles.
 Vitamin C helps fight these free radicals.
 By fighting the free radicals, you are reducing the imbalance and ultimately helping fight off the bullying free radicals that are causing blemishes to your beautiful face.

 Without an adequate amount of Vitamin C the body wont be able to form or store collagen.
 This is why Vitamin C is an extremely important vitamin.
 It can help your body synthesize collagen which leads to healthy nails, hair, skin and more.

 You might be wondering what even is a phytochemical and that is a great question.
 Plants produce phytochemicals naturally in order to protect themselves against environmental threats.
 They are described as non- essential nutrients as they are not required to sustain life.
 However, phytochemicals are extremely beneficial to your health.
 Phytochemicals can protect us from a variety of diseases,

 Citrus sinensis, the scientific name for this juicy fruit, contains plenty of photochemicals such as carotenoids, isohesperidin, terpeniol, naringin, limonin, flavonoids, hesperidin, and limonene.
 Of course the most prominent of which we’ve already mentioned earlier on, that is Vitamin C.

 Oranges are rich in citrus limonoids as well.
-These have been proven to help fight a variety of disease including skin cancer, lung cancer, and breast cancer.
+It has been proven that citrus limonids help fight a variety of disease including skin cancer, lung cancer, and breast cancer.

 — HARRIS Riverview Htl (@HARRISRiverview) September 18, 2017